 Many know that God so loved the world that He gave His firstborn Son.
-Did you also know that a woman in the Bible gave her firstborn son to God?
+Did you know that Hannah, a woman of faith in the Bible, gave her firstborn son to God?

 The story of Hannah is found in 1 Samuel 1 and 2.
 She was loved by her husband, Elkanah, but the Lord had closed her womb.
 Being childless, she vowed to God that if He would give her a son, she would give him to the Lord all the days of his life.